Do you have information on postsecondary enrollment rates?

 Like enrollment in degree-granting institutions for the United States as a whole, the number of students enrolled in degree-granting institutions located within individual states generally has been lower in recent years.
-Overall, fall enrollment in degree-granting institutions declined 0.5 percent between 2010 and 2015.
+Overall, fall enrollment in degree-granting institutions declined 5 percent between 2010 and 2015.
 Similarly, fall 2015 enrollment was lower than fall 2010 enrollment in the majority of states (42).

-Between fall 2004 and fall 2014, the percentage increase in the number of students enrolled in degree-granting institutions was higher for students under age 25 than for older students; however, the rate of increase is expected to be lower for students under age 25 than for older students in the coming years.
-The enrollment of students under age 25 increased by 18 percent from 2004 to 2014, while the enrollment of those age 25 and over increased by 16 percent.
-From 2014 to 2025, however, NCES projects the increase for students under age 25 to be 13 percent, compared with 18 percent for students age 25 and over.
+Between fall 2005 and fall 2015, the percentage increase in the number of students enrolled in degree-granting institutions was higher for students under age 25 than for older students; and this pattern is expected to continue in the coming years.
+The enrollment of students under age 25 increased by 15 percent from 2005 to 2015, while the enrollment of those age 25 and over increased by 13 percent.
+From 2015 to 2026, NCES projects the increase for students under age 25 to be 17 percent, compared with 8 percent for students age 25 and over.

 Enrollment trends have differed at the undergraduate and postbaccalaureate levels.
 Undergraduate enrollment increased 47 percent between fall 1970 and fall 1983, when it reached 10.8 million.
 Undergraduate enrollment dipped to 10.6 million in 1984 and 1985, but then increased each year from 1985 to 1992, rising 18 percent before stabilizing between 1992 and 1998.
-Between 2004 and 2014, undergraduate enrollment rose 17 percent overall, from 14.8 million to 17.0 million.
+Between 2005 and 2015, undergraduate enrollment rose 14 percent overall, from 15.0 million to 17.0 million.
 This overall increase reflects a 21 percent increase in undergraduate enrollment between 2005 and 2010 (when undergraduate enrollment reached 18.1 million), followed by a 6 percent decrease between 2010 and 2015.
 Postbaccalaureate enrollment increased 34 percent between 1970 and 1984, with most of this increase occurring in the early and mid-1970s.
-Postbaccalaureate enrollment increased from 1985 to 2014, rising a total of 77 percent.
-During the last decade of this period, between 2004 and 2014, postbaccalaureate enrollment rose 17 percent, from 2.4 million to 2.9 million.
+Postbaccalaureate enrollment increased from 1985 to 2015, rising a total of 78 percent.
+During the last decade of this period, between 2005 and 2015, postbaccalaureate enrollment rose 17 percent, from 2.5 million to 2.9 million.